Why Carve a Nation into “Nowhere”? - Mount Rushmore and Granite

 5. Why these four presidents?

-- George Washington: Founding the nation
+- George Washington: founding leadership

-- Thomas Jefferson: Declaration and westward expansion
+- Thomas Jefferson: ideals and territorial growth

 6. Native American perspectives